Service to the World

 A program of Ecumenical Ministries of Oregon, NEFP provides emergency food and clothing to needy families and individuals.
 Volunteers are needed to deliver food to NEFP, organize donated food, sort clothing, and greet and assist guests.

-Soup, Socks, and Sneakers (Winter, start of the year)
+Soup and Socks (Winter, start of the year)

 Bread for the World (Spring)